 Nearly half of all energy used to power a laboratory is focused on a single function: keeping the room ventilated.
 From pharmaceutical buildings to educational facilities, chemical fume hoods are a non-negotiable part of safe lab operations.

-But what are the actual threats fume hoods protect your lab workers from – and how do you ensure they are doing their job?
+But what are the actual threats fume hoods protecting your lab workers from – and how do you ensure they are doing their job?

 What is a Chemical Fume Hood?

 A chemical fume hood is a mechanical ventilation device designed to limit exposure to hazardous or toxic airborne substances.
-It works by drawing air into the hood from the laboratory and exhausting it outside the building, thereby preventing harmful vapors from contaminating the lab environment.
+It works by drawing air into the hood from the laboratory and exhausting it outside the building, thereby lowering the risk of exposure to harmful vapors or gases.

-Imagine working in a chemical lab with improperly functioning fume hoods: chemical reactions or processes release hazardous gases, vapors, or fumes, but there is no ventilation system to protect you from them.
+Imagine working in a chemical lab with improperly functioning fume hoods or exhaust system: chemical reactions or processes release hazardous gases, vapors, or fumes, but the fume hood system is not protecting you.

 This can lead to: